+Home Museum Wanted Specs Previous Next

 The display is not blanked during calculation, and spin pretty dramatically during longer calculations.
 The machine benefits from leading zero suppression on display, and leading/trailing zero suppression on input, which, for a machine of the time, is a very advanced feature, and very uncommon on machines of this era.
 It appears that Sony invented the notion of leading-zero suppression on display-type calculators.

 The keyboard on the SOBAX uses the commonly used technology of magnetically activated reed switches, but adds a Sony twist.
-Each key is an individual module, with the keystalk and magnet, reed switch, and key return spring enclosed in a plastic housing.
+Each key is an individual module, with the key-stalk and magnet, reed switch, and key return spring enclosed in a plastic housing.
 Two wires exit the housing providing connections for the reed switch.
 The housings are retained in the keyboard panel with small spring clips.
 This makes it quite a simple operation to replace a defective key, though again, being as Sony did it their way, it makes it more difficult for future preservationists to provide replacements should any of these parts fail.
-Fortunately, though, these switch modules seem to be very reliable.
+Fortunately, though, these switch modules seem to be very robust and reliable.

 The ICC-500 performs reasonably well, with published performance figures of 15 milliseconds for addition and subtraction, 250 milliseconds (1/4 second) for multiplication, and 400 milliseconds for division.
 Actual experience with the calculator bears out these figures, except in the case of the museum's worst-case division benchmark, dividing a full register of 9's by one (in this case, 99999999999999 divided by 1), which takes just under one second to perform.
 Published performance figures were typically averages, which explains the discrepancy, as typical divisions certainly do complete in less than 1/2 second.

-Text and images Copyright ©1997-2023, Rick Bensene.
+Text and images Copyright ©1997-2024, Rick Bensene.

-All content on this site is not to be gathered, scraped, replicated, or accesed in any way for any use in populating machine learning or intelligence (Artificial Intelligence, a.k.a.
+Content on this site may not be gathered, scraped, replicated, or accessed in any way for any use in populating machine learning or intelligence (Artificial Intelligence, a.k.a.
 AI) databases, language models, graphs, or other AI-related data structures.
 Such use is a violation of copyright law.
 Any such access will be reported to the Oregon Attorney General and prosecuted to the fullest extent the law allows.